Best leather cleaner 2022: Spruce up your leather furniture, jacket or handbag

 Price: £5.75 | Buy now from Amazon

-Nikwax is the go-to brand for cleaning products specifically designed for technical and outdoor gear so it’s no surprise that they have a popular leather cleaner in the range.
+Nikwax is the go-to brand for cleaning products specifically designed for technical and outdoor gear, so it’s no surprise that the company has a popular leather cleaner in its range.
 This spray-on cleaner is designed for outdoor leather gear and is the perfect choice for anything from motorbike leathers to walking boots.

-It cleans and restores water repellency without reducing the breathability and, atunder six quid, it’s very reasonably priced.
-Plusthe bottle is made from 100% recycled plastic as well as being fully recyclable after use.
+It cleans and restores water repellency without reducing the breathability and, at under six quid, it’s very reasonably priced.
+The bottle is made from 100% recycled plastic, as well as being fully recyclable after use.

 For really tired leather, or for an extra boost to repel water, it works well paired with the Nikwax Leather Restorer, which will add or rejuvenate water repellency as well as conditioning the leather.